--- Some churches, such as the cathedral, the sagrario and others now forbid photos altogether inside the church --
+-- Some churches, such as the cathedral, the sagrario and most others now forbid photos altogether inside the church --

 The only exception to the tours comes with the closing of particular churches for about a year for renovations - depending on when renovations become inevitable and available.
 More majestic churches unashamedly wait to be appreciated throughout the city and all of Ecuador.

 Speaking of tours, Quito Tours buses glide right under my balcony at least once an hour.
 The word has spread about the wonders of Ecuador, and eager tourists are clicking their cameras in rythmic sequence throughout the day and on into the night.

 A relaxing way to just kick back, explore and discover colonial Quito offers itself in a ride on the horse-driven buggy.
 It parks close to the Plaza Grande downtown Garcia Moreno Street.
 For under $5, a person can really savor the Ecuadorian flavor!
 (For more about the delicious flavors, see "Eating In Historic Cntr" and "Eating With a View".